 4. Block spam

 Spam accounts for almost half of emails, according to statistics.
-So by getting rid of spam in your own mailbox, you should clean up Gmail well.
+So by getting rid of spam in your mailbox, you should clean up Gmail well.
 The button on the top left menu lets you flag suspicious messages, which teaches Gmail to automatically flag similar emails.

-Of course, the process isn’t perfect, so you should check your email folder so see if anything was flagged wrong.
+Of course, the process isn’t perfect, so you should check your email folder to see if anything was flagged wrong.
 But in general, staying away from spam is a good idea.
 Not only is your inbox cleaner, but you’re less likely to be susceptible to data leaks and phishing scams.

 5. Unsubscribe from mailing lists